Office of Diversity, Equity, and Inclusion

-The IIT Chicago-Kent Office of Diversity and Inclusion, Multicultural Affairs and Professional Development (ODIMA) identifies, creates, coordinates and implements strategies, initiatives, programs and other services to celebrate and embrace diversity.
-ODIMA drives an inclusive culture where students, staff and faculty can contribute their full potential, including their diverse experiences and perspectives, to further Chicago-Kent's learning and business objectives by:
+The IIT Chicago-Kent Office of Diversity, Equity, and Inclusion identifies, creates, coordinates, and implements strategies, initiatives, programs, and other services to celebrate and embrace diversity.
+The office drives an inclusive culture where students, staff, and faculty can contribute their voices and diverse experiences to further Chicago-Kent's learning and business objectives by:

 - providing guidance for building the cultural competency and professionalism skills necessary to develop effective communication, enhance the learning experience, and prepare for success in an increasingly diverse society;

-ODIMA works with student organizations and other departments throughout the law school to facilitate a variety of annual events.
-Some of the events include:
+Her office works with student organizations and other departments throughout the law school to facilitate a variety of signature events, including:

 Additional services are provided for all Chicago-Kent students through the Office of Student Services.